No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 The complexity of India’s regulatory environment is another obstacle for manufacturers.
 Compliance with various laws, obtaining multiple permits, and navigating through bureaucratic red tape can be time-consuming and resource-intensive.

-3. Stringent Labor Laws
+3. Stringent Labor Laws of Indian Manufacturing

 Labor laws in India are often complicated and can be restrictive for employers.
 There is a myriad of regulations regarding working hours, overtime, and employee benefits that companies must adhere to.
 Labor unrest and union strikes can also pose challenges to seamless manufacturing.